reifjulian/rscript/README.md

 ![Running rscript](images/stata_rscript.png)

-`rscript` reports that we are calling **ols_robust.R** and feeding it two arguments, which correspond to the names of the two tempfiles. `rscript` also reports the output produced by R. We can see here that the point estimates and standard errors are the same as those that were computed by Stata.
-(Don't worry about the `tidyverse` conflicts that are also reported.
+`rscript` reports that we are calling **ols_robust.R** and feeding it two arguments, which correspond to the names of the two tempfiles. `rscript` also displays the output produced by R. We can see here that the point estimates and standard errors are the same as those that were computed by Stata.
+(Don't worry about the `tidyverse` conflicts that are shown in the stderr output.
 These namespace conflicts are quite common in R.)

 Finally, we read in the results that were outputted from R into Stata and display them.
 We again have confirmation that that the point estimates and standard errors are the same in both Stata and R.